 Facts about Quitting Smoking

-tobacco user in the days, weeks and months to follow.
+Quitting smoking today can dramatically improve the overall health of a tobacco user in the days, weeks and months to follow.
 Here are some examples of what a quitter will experience:

 - Within 24 hours your lungs will start to clear out mucous